 Metal mesh pop filters will also prevent noises caused by plosives very well.
 Here is an audio example comparing a metal pop filter to no pop filter.

-This test was done using this Stedman Proscreen XL pop filter.
+This test was done using this Stedman Proscreen XL pop filter in a higher price range.
 This is my number one choice if you are willing to invest in quality.

 3. Nylon vs Metal Pop Filter: Quality